Mick Gidden: George Cross

 Temporary Lieutenant Ernest Oliver Gidden, G.M., R.N.V.R.

+On 14 July 1942, the investiture took place at Buckingham Palace where he received the medal from King George VI.

 Later war career

 Gidden rose to command a mine clearance section and was promoted to the rank of lieutenant commander in 1942.
 He was appointed to HMS Nile, Egypt at that time.
 In 1944 he was Staff Officer to the Commander in Chief, Mediterranean (HMS Byrsa), and took part in the clearance of mines from the Scheldt channel in November 1944.
 He returned to HMS President in London in 1945.

 Post-war career

 Gidden returned to civilian life at the war's end.
-He died in 1961 and was cremated at Golders Green Crematorium, London, on 23 December 1961.
+At the time of his death, he lived on Elsworthy Road, Hampstead, London.
+He died on 21 December 1961, and was cremated at Golders Green Crematorium, London, on 23 December 1961.
 He is commemorated on his family grave at Hampstead Parish Church.